 - Woody Ornamentals - Selection, planting, pruning and care of ornamental trees and shrubs in the home landscape.

 Registration is now open for the next Master Gardener class in Oakland County that will be held in winter 2015.
-Contact Linda Smith, 248-858-0887, with questions.
+Contact Cathy Morris at 248-858-0887 with questions.

 Back to Yard & Garden